pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 4.
 Creating a CDN

 Next, we want to front our Cloud Storage Bucket with a [Load Balancer](https://cloud.google.com/load-balancing/docs/https) and enable its [CDN capabilities](https://cloud.google.com/cdn/docs/overview).
+Add the following additional code to your ```index.ts``` file in order to create a GCP Load Balancer, Public IP address and URL Map to your GCP storage bucket.

 ```typescript
 const backendBucket = new gcp.compute.BackendBucket("backend-bucket", {